J. Cleaveland Cady: Wesleyan University

-Cady's work at Wesleyan started with a boiler plant in 1891.
+Cady's work at Wesleyan University started with a boiler plant in 1891.
 His next commission was Fayerweather Gymnasium in 1889.
-Cady's Romanesque interpretation of a gym started a trend of Romanesque buildings on the Wesleyan campus.
+Cady's Romanesque interpretation of a gym started a trend of Romanesque Revival style buildings on the Wesleyan campus.
 However, Berg's expertise in engineering was also essential in the wide spans of the gymnasium.
 The firm also designed additions to Memorial Chapel in 1898.
 In 1904, construction started on Wilbur Fisk Hall, another of their designs.

 Bellevue Medical School

-Cady also designed the Bellevue Medical School (1897), later known as the New York University Medical School.
+Cady designed the Bellevue Medical School (1897), later known as the New York University Medical School.
 The Beaux-Arts style building is located at the southwest corner of 26th Street in New York City.
 Its first floor has arched windows outlined with wedge-shaped bricks.

 Berea College

 Cady was the main architectural advisor for the Berea College Square.
-He was also the uncle of Berea College President William Frost.
+He was also the uncle of William Goodell Frost, president of Berea College.
 Cady, along with landscape architect John Charles Olmsted, convinced Frost to select Colonial Revival style for the campus' architectural theme, rather than the obvious choice of rustic style for Appalachia.
-In 1906, Cady wrote to Frost:Such buildings would be proper for the forest reserves, farms, and farm laborers and even some men’s dormitories, but not on the main campus…If the College’s buildings seem merely to repeat the student’s old mountain environments, they will not be in line with the work their studies are doing for them.
-As they acquire education and a knowledge of the world, though they live in the mountains, they will hardly be content to live in the same cabins, and their regard and veneration for the College that helped them, will not likely be increased by the recollection of it as mainly a cluster of cabins… A College of log cabins would be a nightmare!Cady designed Fairfield Hall (1873), also known as Ladies Hall, which was the first brick building on campus.
+In 1906, Cady wrote to Frost:Such buildings would be proper for the forest reserves, farms, and farm laborers and even some men's dormitories, but not on the main campus...If the College's buildings seem merely to repeat the student's old mountain environments, they will not be in line with the work their studies are doing for them.
+As they acquire education and a knowledge of the world, though they live in the mountains, they will hardly be content to live in the same cabins, and their regard and veneration for the College that helped them, will not likely be increased by the recollection of it as mainly a cluster of cabins...
+A College of log cabins would be a nightmare!

+Cady designed Fairfield Hall (1873), also known as Ladies Hall, which was the first brick building on campus.
 Its eclectic design combines Italianate and Second Empire styles in a three-story structure.
 He also designed the brick and wood Berea College Hospital (1908, razed 1954) which was turned into a dormitory called Morningside Cottage in 1925.
-Cady designed the Colonial Revival style Boone Tavern as a hotel for Berea College in 1909.
-The three-story hotel has Neoclassical porticos with columns that are two-stories tall.
-It was constructed by Berea students in three phases.
+Cady designed the Colonial Revival style Boone Tavern in 1909 as a hotel for Berea College.

 Around 1912, Frost asked his uncle to design a new teacher education building.
 As a gift to the college, Cady donated much of his time working on the project.
 Knapp Hall was dedicated on December 16, 1913.
-The small building housed 200 students, but Cady had designed it to use every space efficiently with little waste.
+The small building housed 200 students, but Cady had designed it to use every space efficiently.
 To give the classrooms the best light possible, he extended the windows to the ceiling and placed the building on a true north axis.
 He also developed adjacent playgrounds.